The EU Settlement Scheme

 You will usually be able to apply for British citizenship 12 months after you have received settled status.

 Successful applicants will get digital proof of their status through an online service.
 Your family members who are from outside the EU will receive a biometric residence card if they do not already have one.

 - your status will be stored electronically by the Home Office.
 Once you receive your status, details will be provided on how to access it on GOV.UK.

 - you will be able to prove your rights to others online, including employers.
 Help will be available if you have difficulties using online services.

-- there will be no changes to Right to Work checks on EU citizens until 30 June 2021 (in the event of a no-deal, this date will be 1 January 2021).
-If you are an EU citizen, you can continue to use your passport or national identity card as proof of your rights until 30 June 2021 (in the event of a no-deal, this date will be 31 December 2020).
+- there will be no changes to Right to Work checks on EU citizens until 30th June 2021.
+If you are an EU citizen, you can continue to use your passport or national identity card as proof of your rights until 30th June 2021.

 The EU Settlement Scheme Resolution Centre